HIPAA Notice of Privacy Practices

 9. Training and Accountability:

-10. Patient Revocation of Consent:
+10. Patient Revocation of Consent or Authorization:

 • You have the right to revoke your consent or authorization for certain uses or disclosures of your PHI by submitting a written request.